Time Alone Will Tell: Chart performance

 Soon after its release, the track reached No. 14 on the Billboard Easy Listening five weeks after its debut appearance and No. 94 on the Billboard Hot 100.
 On the Cashbox singles charts the single would stall at No. 114, and on the Record World charts the single would reach No. 112.
 On the magazine's Top Non-Rock chart the single would debut at No. 35, peaking at No. 11 the next month.

 Reception

+The single received a positive critical reception upon its release.
 Cashbox would write "'Time Alone Will Tell (Non Pensare A Mi)' gets English lyrics and a potent reading in the hands of Connie Francis.
 A perfect vehicle for the songstress, this one could bring her quickly back into the chart scene.
 Flip is a sweeping version of 'Born Free.'"
 Record World would review the single, noting "The San Remo winner done with new English lyric by Connie.
 Will get mucho attention."
 In Billboard it was said "And time alone will tell if this doesn’t prove to be Connie's biggest single ever!
 (After all, isn’t that just what you'd expect when the First Lady of Song sings the First Song of the San Remo Festival?
 And backs it with an Oscar nominee!)”